EduardoZepeda/coffee-bytes-hugo/content/posts/categorias-en-django-usando-foreignkey-hacia-self/index.en.md

 ![Infinite subcategories problem scheme](images/ProblemaCategoriasDjango.jpg)

 Every time you need to create a new subcategory you will have to create a new model in the _models.py_ file of your application.
 And not only that, but a new table that probably only has a few records.
 Is there a better approach to the problem?
-The [versatile Django ORM](/en/why-should-you-use-django-framework/) offers a pretty clean solution.
+The [versatile Django Framework's ORM](/en/why-should-you-use-django-framework/) offers a pretty clean solution.

 ## ForeignKey to the same model in Django